This late '80s gem snared three Oscars and catapulted Cher to the top of the A-list.

-Dukakis radiates a feisty maternal presence as Loretta’s mom, and she’s given a wonderful sequence where she connects with a man (John Mahoney) who typically dates women decades his junior.
+Co-star Olympia Dukakis, who snared an Oscar of her own, radiates a feisty maternal presence as Loretta’s mom.
+The veteran actress is given a wonderful sequence where she connects with a man (John Mahoney) who typically dates women decades his junior.

-The full moon deserves a credit here, too, serving as the ambiguous muse for both the main characters and screenwriter John Patrick Shanley who earned an Oscar for his troubles.
+The full moon deserves a credit here, too, serving as the ambiguous muse for both the main characters and screenwriter John Patrick Shanley who earned yet another Oscar for his troubles.